juju-solutions/jujubox/README.md

 ## jujubox and the local provider

-At this time you can not run the LXC provider inside of Docker.
-If you want to use the Juju local provider with jujubox you will need to bootstrap the local provider on the host and run jujubox with the volume mounts of ${JUJU_HOME} so jujubox can read your current environment.
+At this time you can not run the the local provider inside of Docker because that is using nested containers.
+If you want to use the local provider install Juju on the host system.

 # More information